The National Library of Norway in Oslo offers various reading facilities for different study materials.

 The collection includes books and newspapers, notes and manuscripts, film manuscripts, audio tapes, vinyl records and CDs, Norwegian radio and television archives, among others.

 You can watch films and listen to music in the viewing and reading rooms.
 There is also a mini cinema for small groups, and study places.
-NRK’s radio archive is available for searching and listening in the Mediatek and in the Digital Reading Room.
+NRK’s radio archive is available for searching and listening.
 With the exception of books, the material must be reserved in advance.